Simon Deignan

 Simon Deignan (1922 – September 2006) was a former Gaelic footballer for the Cavan county team, and a referee.

-Family
+Early life and family

+Deignan was born in 1922 in Mullagh, County Cavan, Ireland.

 His grandnephew is the Dublin footballer Jonny Cooper.

 Playing career

 A native of Mullagh.
 Deignan won an All-Ireland Minor Football Championship medal in 1938.
 He formed a brilliant half back partnership with P. J. Duke & J. J. O'Reilly that won the All-Ireland Senior Football Championship Final in the Polo Grounds, New York in 1947.
 He was again one of the Breffni county’s stars in the ’48 All-Ireland Final double success.
 He also won the National Football League in 1949/50 season.
 He won numerous Railway Cup medals with Ulster.

-He was also a noted referee, officiating at the 1950 and 1958 All-Ireland Senior Football Championship Finals.
+He was also a noted referee, officiating at the 1950, 1954 and 1958 All-Ireland Senior Football Championship Finals.

 Death

-He died in Bon Secours Hospital, Glasnevin, aged 84.
+He died in September 2006 in Bon Secours Hospital, Glasnevin, aged 84.
 His funeral took place from the Church of Our Mother of Divine Grace, Ballygall Road East to Dardistown cemetery.